 Principle 2: Structure the Board to add value

 The Board operates in accordance with the broad principles set out in its Charter which provides details of the Board’s composition and responsibilities.

 Conflict of interests

 In accordance with good governance practices, all Directors are required to declare all interests in dealings with the Company and are required to take no part in decisions relating to them.
 In addition, those Directors are not entitled to receive any papers from the Group pertaining to those dealings.
-No declarations were received from any Directors during the most recent financial year.
+The following declarations of interest were received from Directors during the most recent financial year:

 Independent professional advice

 All Directors and members of the Board’s Committees have the right, in connection with their duties and responsibilities, to seek independent professional advice at the Company’s expense.
 Prior written approval from the Chair is required, but such approval will not be unreasonably withheld.